-Stage 4 Assessment Submission - The student completes and submits assessment (e.g. submits coursework, written or practical examination) following the guidance on the assessment briefing information.
+Stage 4 Assessment Submission The student completes and submits assessment (e.g. submits coursework, written or practical examination) following the guidance on the assessment briefing information.
 The assessment submission will be recorded, which may involve video recording assessment, if the submission cannot be assessed by an artefact alone.
 The recording will be retained for the duration required for quality monitoring purposes.
 Stage 5 Assessment Marking A. Guiding principles The purpose of these processes is to ensure that marks appropriately reflect the standard achieved (a particular issue around borderlines) and are consistent across the cohort of students.
 "Policies and procedures for marking assessments and moderating marks are clearly articulated, consistently operated and regularly reviewed." (from revised UK Quality Code: Advice and Guidance: Assessment) In all instances marking should be recorded and evidenced consistently within the Module File for audit trail purposes and for the benefit of successor module leaders and external examiners.
 New markers (to either the institution or higher education marking) should be mentored by an experienced marker.
 Normally the internal verifier will remain the same for internal verification one (assessment setting) and internal verification two (assessment marking).
 An exception for practical reasons to internal marking processes includes assessments that rely on the evidence of practice in a professional workplace.
 B. Which internal marking and verification process is appropriate?
-If an assessment has a team of markers the module leader (or nominee) should lead Process D Standardisation (see section C below) before further internal verification is completed.
-Assessments of first order assessment class Written Examination which contribute 100% of module grade and outcome and includes questions where a marking scheme cannot identify a definitive correct answer shall be assessed by more than one member of staff (Process B Double Marking for internal verification). which contribute 100% of module grade and outcome and all questions have a marking scheme that can identify a definitive correct answer shall be assessed by a single marker.
-Process C Sample Moderation with double the sample described shall be utilized during internal verification.
+If an assessment has a team of markers the module leader (or nominee) should lead Process D Standardisation (see section C below) before further internal verification is completed If the submission for the assessment is not able to be recorded in a way that demonstrates the student's submission fully then Process C Sample Moderation cannot be used and Process B Double Seen Marking should be used as a replacement in points 3, 4, 5 and 6.
+Assessments which contribute 100% of module grade and outcome for modules of less than 30 credits shall utilize Process C Sample Moderation.